PeterTrieu/Mantel-Group/README.md

     }
 ]
 ```
 Then run the **data_pipeline.py** script that will generate the weather results as a csv file into the **weather_results** folder and will archive all the JSON files into the **archived_weather_data** folder.
-It will also rename the file as well with the date it was processed appended to the start of the JSON file name.
+It will also rename the file with the city name and the start date of the data.